coach-kg/idea-garden/content/notes/flow.md

 > [!quote] Quote
 >
 > “Flow follows focus.
 It only shows up when we’re in the right here and the right now.
-That’s what these triggers do: they drive our attention to the present moment.” - Steve Kotler
+That’s what these triggers do: they drive our attention to the present moment.” - Steven Kotler

 ## Flow Triggers